 Nowadays, it’s difficult to find a domain name that ends with the popular .com, .net, and .org TLD‘s.
 Domainr is an innovative web tool that helps you explore other TLD’s that have made popular websites like last.fm and del.icio.us stand out from the crowd.
 Of course, searches will also include popular top-level domains that are available.

-Dot-o-mator is a web tool that suggests site names based on prefixes and suffixes that you’ve entered (keywords).
+Dot-o-mator is another way to get a website domain because it suggests site names based on prefixes and suffixes that you’ve entered (keywords).
 Alternatively, you can use a category of prefixes (like “Tech” or “Games”) and suffixes (like “Hardware” or “Web 2.0 words”) to generate suggested site names for you.
 It’s a helpful tool for, at the very least, obtaining inspiration for a site name.

 They also have a fun tool called Web 2.0 Domain Name Generator that generates “Web 2.0” site names like “Yakidoo” or “Zoompulse”.